“The only way to learn Mathematics is to do Mathematics “

 Regular summative and formative assessment (including NFER, end of unit tests and low stake quizzes) allows teachers to plan accordingly to meet the needs of all pupils and where necessary, plan for early support and intervention.

 Impact is also measured across school through learning walks, pupil observations, discussions around work within school books, data analysis, conversation with parents and through progress meetings.

 Information for Parents and Statutory Assessment Update 2021- 22

 Beginning in the academic year of 2021/22, as well as the statutory assessments in Year 2 and Year 6, children in Year 4 will be tested on their times table knowledge.
 Any support you can give your child in ensuring that they know their times tables up to 12 will benefit them greatly.
 This will be a timed test and the quicker they can recall their number facts, the better - Times Table Rock Stars is a great way to encourage and challenge them with this.
 You can find more information on the upcoming new tests here:

 Important login details to maths websites such as Times Table Rock Stars and Numbots can be found in the front of your child's planner.

-If you ever have any queries regarding your child's maths work then please don't hesitate to contact your child's class teacher or the maths subject leaders, Mrs Langton or Mrs Passey.
-We will be more than happy to answer any of your questions or provide you with some advice as to how you can support your child's learning at home.
+If you ever have any queries regarding your child's maths work then please don't hesitate to contact your child's class teacher or the maths leaders, Mrs Langton or Mrs Passey.
+We will be more than happy to answer any of your questions or provide you with some advice as to how to support your child's learning at home.